 Romantic False Lead: And we have a twofer.
 Emily is the likable variation, with Barkis being the nasty version.

 Rummage Fail: She doesn't exactly rummage, but it's close enough when Mrs. Plum tries to grab a knife from the male cook's head for Victor to fight with but accidentally takes hold of a fork and tosses that to Victor.

 Also when Victor attempts to arm himself, but the sword doesn't come free of the guy it's stuck through.

 "Stay back!
 I've got a... dwarf, and I'm not afraid to use him!"

-Aside from the You Shall Not Pass moment, during the wedding rehersal for Victor and Victoria, he accidentally drops the ring, which rolls on the floor while Pastor Gallswells angrily yells about "DROPPING THE RING!".
+Aside from the You Shall Not Pass moment, during the wedding rehearsal for Victor and Victoria, Victor accidentally drops the ring, which rolls on the floor while Pastor Gallswells angrily yells about "DROPPING THE RING!".
 It's a rather blatant reference.

 Victoria: It's true, Mother!
 Victor is married to a dead woman!
 I saw her - a corpse! - standing right there with Victor!
 Lady Everglot:Victor was in your room!?

 Though this may be more a case of simply not buying the rest of her story.
 She made it pretty clear moments later that she didn't.

 Speak Now or Forever Hold Your Peace: Victoria doesn't object to Victor's wedding to Emily; Emily herself stops it when she realizes that if she goes through with it, she will steal Victoria's dreams just as her own dreams were stolen.